Derace/bridge-contract/docs/DeRaceBridge.md

 function SUPER_VALIDATOR_ROLE() external view returns (bytes32)
 ```

-Role that allows changing global settings of the bridge (`version`, `skipNonce` for specific address, )
+Role that allows changing global settings of the bridge (`version`, `skipNonce` for specific address)

+*This role is only granted for multisigs (for example Gnosis Multisig) and is a global administrative role*

 #### Returns